Candidate Grading FAQ

 How did candidates know the Chamber Strategic Priorities and Public Policies?

-How were the candidates graded?
+How were the candidates evaluated?

 Why weren’t candidate answers graded anonymously?